Sergio0973/Prueba_unitarias/30 Promp Arreglados.md

 ------------------------------------------------------------
 Instrucción

-Explícame cómo funcionan los principales bucles de JavaScript: for, while, for…of y for…in.
+Explícame cómo funcionan los principales bucles de {{lenProgramacion}}: for, while, for…of y for…in.
 Quiero teoría completa, ejemplos claros y análisis detallado.

 Contexto